edc/bass/README.md

 # Caveats

-At the moment, Bass does not work with interactive utilities.
-This is not hard to fix, but I cannot think of a use case.
-File a ticket if this is something you find missing.
+At the moment, Bass may or may not work with your favorite interactive utilities, such as sdkman.
+File a ticket if something is broken.